urishiraval/urishiraval.github.io/_posts/2025-07-15-team-reality-dragons-die.md

 ---
 layout: post
 title: A team grounded in reality is where dragons go to die.
-tags: ['Opinions', 'Teams', 'Philosophy', 'Software Engineering', 'Growth']
+tags: ['Opinions', 'Teams', 'Philosophy', 'Software Engineering', 'Growth', 'Checkpoint']
 published: true
 ---